Aikido, the way with Aiki (part 1)

 as it was designed, explained

-and practiced by O-Sensei"
+and practiced by the founder"

 1 suki = jap.: opening, gap, vulnerability, moment of inattention (explanation taken from Two Cranes Aikido)